 The French Institute fosters study of the French in North America from the 16th century to today.
 It is the leading place to find material relating to the many French Canadians who immigrated to New England in the 19th and 20th centuries.

-Created in 1979 to honor the French heritage of Assumption College and our region, the French Institute is an academic research center devoted to collecting, arranging, preserving, and making accessible published works, archival documents, and artifacts pertaining to the French in North America.
+Created in 1979 to honor the French heritage of Assumption College, now University, and our region, the French Institute is an academic research center devoted to collecting, arranging, preserving, and making accessible published works, archival documents, and artifacts pertaining to the French in North America.
 All aspects of the French presence are of interest: historical, linguistic, literary, religious, political, etc.

 An active community of researchers ranging from undergraduates to professional scholars uses the French Institute collection.
 Scholarship emerging from the Institute has relevance both for specialists and a broader public concerned with issues of diversity, ethnicity, and assimilation.